 There are so many low histamine smoothie recipes out there, and at the moment of publishing, at least half the 50+ out there contain one or more high histamine ingredients.
-Since many people blindly trust the recipes out there on the internet as soon as they've been labelled low histamine by whomever happened to write them, they'll give them a try and then continue to have reactions and have no idea why.
+Unfortunately, many people blindly trust the recipes out there on the internet as soon as they've been labelled low histamine by whomever happened to write them.

+So they'll give them a try and then continue to have reactions and have no idea why.
 It's for this reason that I'm a huge advocate of taking charge of your own health.
 Try your best to understand what's actually going on in your body rather than totally handing off your care to someone else.

 With that in mind, I decided to list out all the low histamine smoothie recipes I found here, categorized by more general type, each with the recipe ingredients listed below.
 Whether due to an ulcer, a diet change, or mere preference, some people simply prefer a smoothie for one of their meals.

 There are definite digestive benefits to packing nutrients into a fruit-sweetened package, and one of them is that you can guarantee it will be fully blended and high in fiber.
-I found that there are a lot of recipes which look quite similar, so for ones with lots of ingredient overlap, I just picked the recipe whose directions were easiest to follow and/or site was easiest to navigate.
+I found that there are a lot of recipes which look quite similar, too.

+So for recipes with lots of ingredient overlap, I just picked the one whose directions were easiest to follow and/or site was easiest to navigate.
 A few of them were clearly written without a taste tester present; after giving two carrots + one cup of kale + one apple a sip, I decided to leave a few recipes off the list for taste reasons.

 Note that most of these smoothies will also freeze just fine for a make-ahead lunch that will have defrosted by the time you get to your lunch break.
 PS: these are the glass straws I use for all of my smoothie pictures!